mathesar-foundation/mathesar-wiki/design/specs/foreign-key-constraints.md

 ### Scenario 1a: Automatically adding foreign key constraints from the 'Link Table' dialog

+#### Assumptions for 1a

+- The user is not familiar with the concept of foreign keys.
+- The user has created tables within Mathesar, where the ID column is automatically generated and set as primary key.

 #### Steps for 1a

 - The user starts the 'Link Table' process by clicking on the 'Link Table' button in the table toolbar area.